 Top Writers: There are certain writers that have been writing great songs for years.
 Writers like Matt Redman, Chris Tomlin, Paul Baloche, Reuben Morgan, Joel Houston, Tim Hughes and Brenton Brown have consistently written great songs over a long period of time.
 When I see their names on a song, I definitely check it out.
 And there are also some great new writers: Jason Ingram, Ben Cantelon, Brian Johnson, Matt Maher, Jesse Reeves, Phil Wickham, Joth Hunt and many others.

 Balanced Repertoire: Learn to keep a balanced repertoire.
 You need fast songs, medium songs and slow songs.
 You need ‘psalms, hymns and spiritual songs’.
 Make sure you keep picking great songs of different tempos that fill that need.
-Keep it fresh.
+Keep it fresh but don’t hesitate to include a great older hymn.
 It also helps to listen to the songs that the youth and young adults are singing.
 Learning newer style songs is of high value for them.